openSUSE/news-o-o/_posts/2011-04-02-opensuse-weekly-news-issue-169-is-out.markdown

 int main() {
  int i=5;
  i = i++ * ++i;
- printf("The current value of i is %d", i);
+ printf("The current value of i is %d\n", i);
  return 0;
  }

 When building this using gcc -Wall test.c, we get this compiler warning (which in turn
-        is what brp translates to the information we™re discussing here)
+        is what brp translates to the information weâ€™re discussing here)

 > gcc -Wall test2.c
- test.c: In function ˜main™:
+ test.c: In function â€˜mainâ€™:
- test.c:5:5: warning: operation on ˜i™ may be undefined
+ test.c:5:5: warning: operation on â€˜iâ€™ may be undefined

-So, let™s first see for ourselves what we would expect this to be?
+So, letâ€™s first see for ourselves what we would expect this to be?
 Hmm.. already for us,
         this looks not logic (and I surely hope nobody would write this code).
-Let™s just see what starting this executable gives shall we?
+Letâ€™s just see what starting this executable gives shall we?

 The current value of i is 37